magina2302/videotto-assessment/README.md

 ## What I found

 ### Bug 1: Dead-zone condition was ineffective
-The tracker moved the crop whenever there was any displacement (`abs(dx) > 0`, `abs(dy) > 0`), effectively disabling the dead-zone and causing constant micro-adjustments.
+Crop position changes frequently even during small face movements.
+But crop should remain stable unless face exits dead zone.
+This is because movement condition uses `abs(dx) > 0` instead of dead-zone threshold.
+Dead-zone behavior is effectively disabled, causing unnecessary movement.

 ### Bug 2: Scene cuts were not applied as hard transitions
-Scene boundaries and speaker switches were detected but still passed through the smoothing logic, resulting in delayed, unnatural camera motion instead of immediate cuts.
+Scene cuts are detected but crop transitions remain smooth.
+Scene cuts are detected but crop transitions remain smooth.
+This is because snap condition only logs frame but does not override smoothing logic.
+This violates expected behavior of hard cuts.

 ---